timm/tested/docs/onFishing.md

   They already feel like they are being hunted;  they aren't going to tell the Man where they are".
   Hence, that salon fell in the Yelp ratings (losing customers) since its patrons rarely  pressed the   “checked-in”  button.

-For our purposes, the  important point of the first Noble example is this:
+For our purposes, the  important point of the Noble example is this:
 - if software designers had been more intentional about soliciting feedback from the Black community...